 Our summer project at the Homestead seemed simple enough, but it became a lesson in how to purge like a reformed hoarder.
+Not only did I use my project management skills to conquer a messy situation, I also had a chance to meet Matt Paxton himself (from the TV show Hoarders) and gain some brilliant insights into the minds of real-life hoarders.

 The goal was to switch Hubby’s office and Stepson’s playroom and turn Stepson’s playroom into a tween/teen room.
 In theory it sounded easy enough.
 In reality… well… it became a lesson in organizing and purging because organizing two rooms turned into two rooms plus three closets plus the utility space in the laundry room.
 I used the concept of a Venn diagram to determine what to keep and what to toss/donate.